SecretFoundation/Profiles/contributors/Committees/Awareness.md

 While Awareness is a nebulous term there are metrics that can be tracked across many different channels to measure the effectiveness of the Awareness Committee.
 At establishment of this Committee these KPIs will include:

-* # of Secret Network Twitter Followers
+* number of Secret Network Twitter Followers
-* # of Secret Network SubReddit Subscribers
+* number of Secret Network SubReddit Subscribers
-* # of Secret Network Instagram Followers
+* number of Secret Network Instagram Followers
-* # of Secret Network Discord Members
+* number of Secret Network Discord Members
-* # of Secret Agents Recruited
+* number of Secret Agents Recruited
-* # of Secret Agent Points Accumulated
+* number of Secret Agent Points Accumulated
-* # of Runbook Campaigns Run
+* number of Runbook Campaigns Run
-* # of Distribution Channels Hit Weekly
+* number of Distribution Channels Hit Weekly
-* # of SNACs Passed
+* number of SNACs Passed